kioz-wang/zargs/README.md

 As a system level programming language, there should be an elegant solution for parsing command line arguments.

-I've basically looked at various open source implementations on the web, both runtime parsing and compile-time parsing.
-Developing in a language with strong compile-time capabilities should minimize runtime overhead.
-For compile-time, I see two routes:
-- Given a parameter structure, and additional parameter descriptions (help messages, etc.), then reflect the parser
-- directly describe all the information about the parameter, then reflect the parameter structure and the parser

-I think the latter is much cleaner to use, and what's there is basically the former, hence `zargs`.
+`zargs` draws inspiration from the API styles of [Py3 argparse](https://docs.python.org/3.13/library/argparse.html) and [Rust clap](https://docs.rs/clap/latest/clap/).
+It provides all parameter information during editing, reflects the parameter structure and parser at compile time, along with everything else needed, and supports dynamic memory allocation for parameters at runtime.

 ## Installation